senzing-garage/senzing-api-server/README.md

 ### Test Docker container

-1. Wait for the following message in the log.
+1. Wait for the following message in the terminal showing docker log.

     ```console
     Started Senzing REST API Server on port 8080.